niradler/shuffler-telegram-bot/README.md

-# DevResourcesBot
+# ShufflerBot

-code for the DevResources Telegram bot.
+code for the ShufflerBot Telegram bot.

-try it out @DevResources
+try it out @ShufflerBot